 How to Trim Ornamental Grass

-"How do you trim ornamental grass?" is a question I get frequently.
-Most people understand that ornamental grasses need a good "haircut," at some point, after they have turned brown.
+Most people understand that ornamental grasses need a good haircut, at some point, after they have turned brown.
 It's just a question of when.

-While some tidy folks may prefer to trim ornamental grass at the end of autumn, to give the landscape that "clean-cut" look before winter sets in, I think more of us prefer to do it in spring.
-Heck, winter interest is one of the main excuses for growing ornamental grass.
-Just make sure that, when spring does come, you cut back the plant early enough to get the old growth out of the way before the new growth emerges.
-Otherwise, you will be worried about mistakenly trimming the new shoots, since they will be right in your way as you attempt to remove dead stalks.
+While tidy folks may prefer to trim ornamental grass at the end of autumn to give the landscape that "clean-cut" look before winter sets in, others prefer to do it in spring.
+Winter interest is one of the main excuses for growing ornamental grass, and you lose that if you trim in fall.
+Just make sure that, when spring does come, you cut the plant back early enough to get the old growth out of the way before the new growth emerges.
+Otherwise, you'll be worried about mistakenly trimming the new shoots, since they'll be right in your way as you attempt to remove dead stalks.

 So much for what might be considered the "when" part of the question.
-But the "how" may be worth considering, too -- if you want to avoid making a mess when you trim ornamental grass.
-Otherwise, your garden will end up looking like a barber shop floor, after a customer has just left.
+But the "how" is worth considering, too to avoid making a mess when you trim ornamental grass.
+Otherwise, your garden will end up looking like a barbershop floor, after a customer has just left.
 To avoid this mess, tie the dead stalks up into a bundle before you make your cuts.
 That way, after the cutting is done, you mainly have just one object to pick up and move, rather than all of the individual stalks.

-Whether you mix ornamental grass with shrubs, trees and flowers or let it stand alone, you'll want to apply mulch around ornamental grass.
+Whether you mix ornamental grass with shrubs, trees, and flowers or let it stand alone, you'll want to apply mulch around ornamental grass.
 Replacing lawn grass with a combination of mulch and ornamental grass can reduce yard maintenance requirements.
-While this may not be feasible for large areas, it is certainly an option for small plots of land.
-Remember, maintaining lawn grass goes beyond mowing time.
-It also includes such tasks as mower maintenance.
+While this may not be feasible for large areas, it's certainly an option for small plots of land.
+Remember, maintaining a lawn goes beyond mowing grass.
+It also includes such tasks as: